GunnerAg/Jobber-JobSearchEngine./README.md

 - GET /
   - renders the homepage

-- GET /auth/signup
+- GET /singupEmployee
+  - redirects to / if user logged in succesfully
+  - renders the signup form

+- POST /singupEmployee
   - redirects to / if user logged in
-  - renders the signup form (with flash msg)

-- POST /auth/signup
-  - redirects to / if user logged in
   - body:
+    - First name
-    - username
+    - Last name
-    - email
+    - Email
-    - password
+    - Password

-- GET /auth/login
+- GET /loginEmployee
-  - redirects to / if user logged in
+  - redirects to /employeeProfile if user logged in succesfully
   - renders the login form (with flash msg)

 - POST /auth/login
   - redirects to / if user logged in
   - body: